NabhahnK/readme-gen/README.md

   ## Installation

    Clone this repo.
 Then at the file location open up a terminal and run npm i.
 That is to get the dependencies for the project to run.

   ## Usage

   To make use of this, type in "node index.js".
-Thne answer all the questions.
+Then answer all the questions.

   ## Contributing

   You can just take the code and use it or change it.

+  ## Tests

   ## Questions

    You can contact me by email.

-  You can send me any additional questions at my email undefined.
+  You can send me any additional questions at my email nabhahnk@gmail.com.

   My [GitHub](https://github.com/NabhahnK)